VarunAgw/Mosh-2/README.md

 ### Key Features
  - Simple and portable
  - Supports SSH command line arguments without any change
- - Created for speed.
-Supports SSH Multiplexing unlike original Mosh client.
+ - Developed for performance.
+Connect in as less as `~0.020s`.
  - Provides session caching for instant connection

 ### Requirements